Network Security21 min read

 Purpose: Routes process alarms and OT security events to enterprise monitoring and notification systems without requiring bidirectional access between the enterprise network and the OT alarm systems.

 Data flow design: OT SCADA pushes alarms to the DMZ forwarding server (OT-initiated, one-way push).
-The DMZ forwarding server reformats and forwards to the enterprise platform (IT-initiated pull or push, depending on the platform).
+The DMZ forwarding server reformats and forwards to the enterprise platform.

-Filtering: Do not forward all process alarms to the enterprise platform — this produces alarm flood and reduces analyst attention to significant events.
+Filtering: Do not forward all process alarms to the enterprise platform, this produces alarm flood and degrades analyst attention to significant events.
 Filter to security-relevant events: authentication failures, network anomalies, configuration changes, and high-priority process alarms.

 Optional Component: Data Diode

-For data flows where the security requirement justifies hardware-enforced unidirectionality — specifically, flows where even the theoretical possibility of a return channel is unacceptable — a data diode provides hardware-enforced one-way transmission.
+For data flows where the security requirement justifies hardware-enforced unidirectionality, flows where even the theoretical possibility of a return channel is unacceptable, a data diode provides hardware-enforced one-way transmission.

 Major vendors include Waterfall Security Solutions, Owl Cyber Defense, and Garland Technology.
-Data diodes add cost and complexity but provide a level of assurance that software-defined network controls cannot match.
+Data diodes add cost and complexity, but they provide a level of assurance that software-defined network controls cannot match, and for the highest-consequence environments, that assurance is worth it.

 High-Availability Design